-Francine Dempsey has been a Sister of St. Joseph of Carondelet, Albany, N.Y., for 60 years.
+Francine Dempsey has been a Sister of St. Joseph of Carondelet, Albany, New York, for more than 60 years.
 She is a retired educator, long-time justice advocate, a freelance writer and a member of the Eyes Wide Open of Northeast, New York.

 Soul Seeing: To relinquish the idea that I had to be a superhero, saving Syracuse for Jesus, was not easy.
 I mean, that's why the people in the Syracuse Diocese thought so highly of Fran Dempsey, wasn't it?
 She was doing such a good job of saving them.

 America has a history of oppression of "the other" that renews itself over and over, unfortunately with the approval of our country's citizenry.
 As once we oppressed slaves, now we oppress refugees.
 A most painful suffering for slaves in the past and refugees in the present is separation of families.